Shubhankar055/Covid19-Tracker/README.md

 # Covid 19 Tracker - Android App

 Covid 19 Tracker is a android app which shows the status of COVID Patients in India as well as International status.
-Unlike other services, wallabag is free and open source.
 You can download the app apk from the apk folder in github.

 ## Screenshots